bin3xish477/redcli/README.md

 # redcli

-`redcli` is a cloud penetration testing tool that currently contains some commands related to AWS pentesting, however, I have already started developing v2 which will also include GCP and Azure penetration testing operations.
+`redcli` is a cloud penetration testing tool that currently contains commands related to AWS pentesting.
+I have already started developing v2 which will also include GCP and Azure penetration testing commands.

 ### AWS Help Menu